Nexus

 miscellaneous characters.

-The proportions of FF Nexus Serif are quite universal, which means the
+The proportions of Nexus Serif are quite universal, which means the

 typeface can be used for a wide range of printed matter, from weekly